corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 ### Signing the builder

-Once the builder is ready, we finalize it by signing it and converting it into a `SignedTransaction`.
+Once the builder is ready, finalize it by signing it and converting it into a `SignedTransaction`.

-We can either sign with our legal identity key:
+It is signed with your legal identity key:

 {{< tabs name="tabs-24" >}}
 {{% tab name="kotlin" %}}